atxsinn3r/atxsinn3r.github.io/repos.md

 **Poodle**

 This is currently a private repository.
-It is a PoC framework for exploits written in C++ utilizing the Boost framework, supporting Linux (Debian) and Mac, also as a Docker image.
+It is a PoC framework for exploits written in C++.

 Link: N/A